-- a. the beacon conforms to the coding and burst repetition specifications detailed in document C/S T.001; - b. the beacon signal was not interfered with by another emitter in the GEOSAR satellite uplink field of view.
-For this particular requirement, interference is defined as any emitter whose radiated energy occupies both the same time and frequency as the individual bursts from the 406 MHz beacon; and - c. the beacon uplink signal is linearly polarised and has a transmit EIRP of: - 32 dBm for GEOLUTs that operate with the MSG satellite, - 29 dBm for GEOLUTs that operate with the GOES satellites, - 31 dBm for GEOLUTs that operate with the INSAT satellite, and - 28.5 dBm for GEOLUTs that operate with the Electro-L satellite.
+- a) the beacon conforms to the coding, ~~and~~ burst repetition ~~and~~ bit rate specifications detailed in document C/S T.001; - b) the beacon signal was not interfered with by another emitter in the GEOSAR satellite uplink field of view.
+For this particular requirement, interference is defined as any emitter whose radiated energy occupies both the same time and frequency as the individual bursts from the 406 MHz beacon; and - c) the beacon uplink signal is linearly polarised and has a transmit EIRP of: - 32 dBm for GEOLUTs that operate with the MSG satellite, - 29 dBm for GEOLUTs that operate with the GOES satellites, - 31 dBm for GEOLUTs that operate with the INSAT satellite, - 28.5 dBm for GEOLUTs that operate with the Electro-L satellite, and - 25.7 dBm for GEOLUTs that operate with the Louch satellites.